 Franklin, AE, Lovell, MR & Boyle, F 2017, 'A Case of Opioid Toxicity on Conversion From Extended-Release Oxycodone and Naloxone to Extended-Release Oxycodone in a Patient With Liver Dysfunction', JOURNAL OF PAIN AND SYMPTOM MANAGEMENT, vol. 53, no. 2, pp. E1-E2.View/Download from: Publisher's site

-Luckett, TR, Phillips, J, Lintzeris, N, Allsop, D, Lee, J, Solowij, N, Martin, J, Lam, L, Aggarwal, R, McCaffrey, N, Currow, D, Chye, R, Lovell, M, McGregor, I & Agar, M 2016, 'Clinical trials of medicinal cannabis for appetite-related symptoms from advanced cancer: A survey of preferences, attitudes and beliefs among patients willing to consider participation', Internal Medicine Journal, vol. 46, no. 11, pp. 1269-1275.View/Download from: UTS OPUS or Publisher's site
+Luckett, TR, Phillips, J, Lintzeris, N, Allsop, D, Lee, J, Solowij, N, Martin, J, Lam, L, Aggarwal, R, McCaffrey, N, Currow, D, Chye, R, Lovell, M, McGregor, I & Agar, M 2016, 'Clinical trials of medicinal cannabis for appetite-related symptoms from advanced cancer: A survey of preferences, attitudes and beliefs among patients willing to consider participation', Internal Medicine Journal, vol. 46, no. 11, pp. 1269-1275.View/Download from: Publisher's site

 Agar, M, Koh, E-S, Gibbs, E, Barnes, EH, Hovey, E, Livingstone, A, Sawkins, K, Chye, R, Lovell, MR, Clark, K, Vardy, J & King, M 2016, 'Validating self-report and proxy reports of the Dexamethasone Symptom Questionnaire -Chronic for the evaluation of longer-term corticosteroid toxicity', SUPPORTIVE CARE IN CANCER, vol. 24, no. 3, pp. 1209-1218.View/Download from: Publisher's site